anuraghazra/github-readme-stats/readme.md

 - Set the `bg_color` to a color with a transparent alpha channel `bg_color=00000000`

-  You can keep your background transparent in-order to keep it align with themes.
+  You can keep your background transparent by keeping the `bg_color` to a color with a transparent alpha channel `bg_color=00000000` in-order to keep it align with themes.

   Use `&bg_color=00000000` parameter like so: